homicideware/leaflet/README.md

 ## Contributing
 The entire app and even the [online sync api](https://github.com/broodroosterdev/potatosync-rust) is completely open source.
-Feel free to open a PR to suggest fixes, features or whatever you want, just remember that PRs are subjected to manual review so you gotta wait for actual people to look at your contributions
+Feel free to open a PR to suggest fixes, features or whatever you want, just remember that PRs are subjected to manual review, you're going to wait for actual people to look at your contributions

 For translations, head over to our [Crowdin](https://potatoproject.crowdin.com/leaflet).